Flag of Ukraine

 Merging an audio file and an image

-To merge an audio file and an image to create a video please pass both the audio file and the image to an Assembly Step via the use parameter.
-For this to work, you just need to use the as-syntax:
+To merge an audio file and an image to create a video, pass both the audio file and the image to an Assembly Step via the use parameter.
+For this to work, just use the as-syntax:

 "merged": {